saurabhv749/codecademy-hat-finder/README.md

 ## Game Goal

-The Goal of the player is to navigate towards the hat escaping the holes on his way.
+The Goal of the player is to navigate towards the hat, avoiding the holes on his way.

 ## Navigation